skaccm08/CCM9.10.25-Project-1---College-Recruitment-Improvement-Study/README.md

 # CCM9.10.25-Project-1---College-Recruitment-Improvement-Study
 This project will use python to study student responses from the CCM I.T.
-Department
+Department (Non-Majors Ver)

 ### Part 1 | Questions:
 1) What are the top reasons for non-major students to attend CCM's I.T. department?